 You won’t go too far wrong with keto creamy turkey soup.
-A turkey soup is just one of those staple dishes that people love, adore and keep going back to time and time again during the festive holidays of Thanksgiving and Christmas time.
+A low carb keto turkey soup is just one of those staple dishes that people love, adore and keep going back to time and time again during the festive holidays of Thanksgiving and Christmas time.
 Festive winter keto turkey soup is simply made for Thanksgiving and Christmas.
 In fact keto creamy turkey soup is one of my favorite keto appetizers.

-Of course turkey soup can come in lots of tasty variants.
+Of course winter turkey soup can come in lots of tasty variants.
 Sometimes we see it referred to as turkey broth also.
-A turkey soup can be quite thin and light, much like a consume; depending upon the recipe.
+A turkey soup can be quite thin and light, much like a consume; depending upon the actual recipe.
 Or a thick and creamy like a turkey broth.
-Lots of people will have plenty of turkey left over after Thanksgiving and Christmas day.
-You can give it to the patient cat who will never ever refuse.
-Or you can make delicious creamy keto turkey soup to warm you by the fire.
+Lots of people will have plenty of turkey left over after Thanksgiving and also on Christmas day.
+You can give these turkey scraps to the patient cat who will never ever refuse.
+Or you can make delicious creamy keto turkey soup or broth to warm you by the fire.
 I know what I would rather do!
 If you are bored of turkey then chicken works well also.

-My easy to prepare keto creamy turkey soup recipe strikes just the right balance between filling you up over the winter holidays without weighing you down and I think it is delicious.
-You can add all kinds of garnish and flavorings to your turkey soup to provide a unique taste as well.
+My easy to prepare keto creamy turkey soup recipe strikes just the right balance between filling you up over the winter holidays without weighing you down and I think it is creamy and delicious.
+You can add all kinds of garnish and flavorings to your creamy winter keto turkey soup to provide a unique taste and flavour as well.

-My keto creamy turkey soup is the kind of soup recipe that is ripe for experimentation.
+My keto creamy turkey soup is the kind of soup recipe that is ripe for further experimentation.
 Of course you will have to try out by following my keto turkey chicken soup recipe and see for yourself.
 Either way I am certain your family will not mind come the winter holiday season.

 Sara Louise's Creamy Keto Turkey Soup